Lipaprusty2004/Virtual-Air-Drawing-using-OpenCV/README.md

 Support eraser tool to remove parts of the drawing

-Add gesture shortcuts (e.g., ✌️ for clear screen, ✊ for pause)
+Add shortcuts (e.g., click C for clear screen, click Esc for exist )

 Save the virtual drawing as an image file 🖼️